Read our guidance on how to set up a meeting with your elected representatives and how to have an impact.

 Ask their permission to take a screenshot/photo during the meeting.
 When you’ve got a picture, you can then post it on social media and tag your elected representative.

 You may find it helpful to run through what you want to say in the meeting with a family member or friend.
 This could help you identify other things to mention and refine how to phrase certain points.

 Campaigning top tip – elected representatives are always keen to hear about your personal experiences.
 When preparing for your meeting, keep this in mind and think about what would be powerful to share.

-- Try to get across your story, the key points you’ve noted down and the key actions for them to take away.
-Don’t worry if you forget anything as you can follow-up with an email after the meeting.
+Try to get across your story, the key points you’ve noted down and the key actions for them to take away.
+Surgeries usually only last 15 minutes, so try to make this concise.
+Don’t worry if you forget anything or didn't have time to include all of your points.
+You can follow-up with an email after the meeting.

 If you don’t hear from them for a few weeks, you could send another email asking whether they have carried out what they agreed to do.
 To keep them engaged, you could send them information whenever Target Ovarian Cancer launches a new campaign, report or action.
 If you’re signed up as one of our campaigners, you’ll be kept up to date on this.

 Always remember that your MPs, MSPs, MLAs and MSs have been elected to represent you.
 Don’t ever feel like you’re bothering them or wasting their time.
 They are there to listen to your views and act on your behalf.